 Example of a single CF-FM call with automatically segmented iFM, CF and tFM regions.
 The raw data is a manually selected audio segment, which is then automatically segmented by the itsFM package based on frequency modulation across the call.

-The FM and CF parts of the call were segmented automatically and acoustic parameters such as peak amplitude, rms, peak frequency and terminal frequency were measured using the itsfm package [UPLOAD TO BIORXIV NOWWWWW].
+The FM and CF parts of this call were segmented automatically and peak amplitude, rms, peak frequency and terminal frequency were measured [itsfm package, UPLOAD TO BIORXIV NOWWWWW].
 Calls were automatically segmented into their corresponding parts (iFM, tFM or CF) as per the terminology of (Tian and Schnitzler 1997) (Figure 2).For each segmented call region the following measurements were performed 1) peak amplitude 2) RMS 3) Lowest frequency (from -10 dB peak frequency).
 The end output of this analysis is a series of measurements for each CF and FM region of all the identified individual calls.
 The comparison in the individual-call analysis is between the measurements of all the CF and FM regions between single and multi bat calls.

 Whole audio measurements